prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ### Business Prompt Requirements

-Think of a use case where some business or organization would want to capture information from customers or users through in-person or online submission of a form.
-For example: residents submitting a "Building Permit Application" at town hall, or a user submitting a post on a social media site like Facebook or Twitter, or a user placing an order on a retail site like Amazon, or a student registering for classes, etc.
+Think of a use case where some business or organization would want to capture information from customers or users through in-person or online form submission.

+For example: residents submitting a "Building Permit Application" at town hall, a user submitting a post on a social media site like Facebook or Twitter, a user placing an order on a retail site like Amazon, a student registering for classes, etc.
-Try to think of a business prompt that involves a form with a broad variety of different interface elements.

 Your business prompt can be real, loosely based on real-life, or entirely fictional.
 Have fun and be creative!

+Try to think of a business prompt that involves a form with a broad variety of different interface elements.

 On the "Prompt" sheet, describe in English your chosen business prompt, including information about who the target end user is, why the user is submitting the form, and the value this brings to the business or organization.